 - Relying on cheap labour won’t make us all richer.
 For years, relatively low wages in the UK removed the impetus to drive productivity improvements.
 Far less stringent labour regulations than much of Europe previously made investing in automation technology an expensive option.
 With the introduction of the national living wage in 2016 and the potential end of free movement of labour, the supply of cheap labour may dry up.
 We need to keep our labour flexibility, as the re-allocation of labour will be key to the transformation required, but transition away from a low wage economy.
 Skills, as always, will be key and we should aim for a high-wage / high skill economy driven by technology adoption.

 - There’s no such thing as digital skills.
 What we class as ‘digital’ skills today, will be commonplace tomorrow, where digital natives (millennials, Generation Z and their offspring) will be in the majority.
 Digitisation will impact jobs – high skill jobs and low skill jobs, yet technology has always created more jobs than it’s destroyed in the long term.
 We need to get on with up/re-skilling our existing workforces and scoping our education and training to meet our needs, for example around cyber-security.

 Personally, I can’t believe we will have another decade of flat productivity while there are so many amazing opportunities.
-But action is needed, and productivity growth won’t happen without it.
+At Cisco we are helping to drive digital adoption through our Country Digital Acceleration (CDA) programme.
+However, everyone can take action – and it is needed.
+Productivity growth won’t happen without it.
 So here’s what you can do: